rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-22-compiler-team-ambitions-2022.md

 [Contributing to the Compiler]: https://www.youtube.com/watch?v=vCODCbUSA_w

 In addition, there are areas in this project where people without compiler expertise can have impact.
 For example, as mentioned in the [Performance Dashboard](#Performance-Dashboard) section, some of our internal tools could use some web front-end work.

-## 2022-02-18 Meeting Questions/Comments/Issues

-- We should explicitly state that we are using emojis to categorize topics by the high-level area they relate to.
-- pnkfelix: there should be a FAQ entry for "why aren't you putting in Monads" (half joke), where answer is "The scope of this doc is largely restricted to Compiler Team issues.
-Language design work is done by the Language Design team."
-- jackh726: Nit `LendingItetator` instead of `StreamingIterator`
-- simulacrum: What are our goals for progress reporting, if any?
-Should we plan for a +1 year blog post, at least?
-    - This 'planning' might mean something as simple as asking folks working on things to add PRs, etc. to a list we can then reference, or something more involved.

-- pnkfelix: comments say we should highlight need for code quality benchmarks as part of performance work.
-What can/should we say on that front?